-Founded almost 200 years ago, the university is considered one of Germany's and Europe's most important institutes of higher education.
-Home to nearly 29,000 German and international students, the University of Bonn is dedicated to high academic standards, and students have a wide variety of courses and research projects to work in during their program.
+Founded almost 200 years ago, the University of Bonn is considered one of Germany's and Europe's most important institutes of higher education.
+Home to nearly 29,000 German and international students, the university is dedicated to high academic standards, and offers a wide variety of courses and research projects.
 For almost 50 years, Universität Bonn has provided students from more than 30 partner universities from around the world with the opportunity to study for either a semester or year in Bonn.
-The program, coordinated by the University's International Office offers a four week intensive orientation course prior to the semester commencement, a flexible program structure that caters to the needs and interests of students, and a structure which allows students to be completely integrated into the German education system.
-While studying at the University of Bonn, students can receive academic assistance through Study Buddies and Sprachtandems, and get involved with the International Club.
+The program, coordinated by the university's International Office, offers a four week intensive orientation course prior to the semester commencement, a flexible program structure that caters to your needs and interests, and a structure that allows you to be completely integrated into the German education system.
+While studying at the University of Bonn, you can receive academic assistance through Study Buddies and Sprachtandems, and get involved with the International Club.
 Internships and volunteer opportunities through the International Club may also be available.

-Within this tailor-made study abroad program, students can enroll in over 80 disciplines as well as in special German language courses.
+Within this tailor-made study abroad program, you can enroll in more than 80 disciplines, as well as in special German language courses.
 The university specializes in teaching German as a second language and works hard to include international students in university life.
 Course information is available from the International Office.

-As the former capital of West Germany, Bonn is a city not to be missed!
-Students have much to choose from in Beethoven’s birthplace, including more than 30 museums, dozens of theaters, and plenty of live music.
+As the former capital of West Germany, Bonn is a city not to be missed.
+There is much to choose from in Beethoven’s birthplace, including more than 30 museums, dozens of theaters and plenty of live music.
 Take in the sounds of Beethoven’s masterpieces and up and coming artists during Beethovenfest, which runs from late August until early October every year.
-If you are in Bonn in February, take part in the splendors of Carnival!
-Outdoorsy types have over 200 miles of hiking and biking trails around the city.
+If you are in Bonn in February, take part in the splendors of Carnival.
+Outdoorsy types have more than 200 miles of hiking and biking trails around the city.
 You can take a boat tour around the Rhine or relax in the sun at Bonn’s 40-acre Rheinaue Leisure Park.
 The park is home to a massive flea market on the third Saturday of the month between April and October.
 Millions also converge on the park on the first Saturday in May for the “Rhine in Flames” fireworks spectacular.
-There is truly something for everyone!

 In addition to the program costs paid to MU, you will have expenses associated with international travel and living abroad.
 The amounts listed are estimated costs based on current exchange rates and on the information provided to us by your host institution and past participants.
 Depending on your personal spending habits, you may spend more or less than the figures provided.